 Firstly is so that the lawn be properly laid on an even soil bed, with far less chance of the lawn developing sloping and grooves as the soil slowly compacts on its own over the years.

-And secondly is that for soils which aren't properly compacted prior to new roll on sod being laid on top, there is just far too much oxygen in and around the roots of the turf as it is trying to establish itself, and new lawns laid in such conditions do very poorly, and can even die off in areas.
+And secondly is that for soils which aren't properly compacted prior to new roll on sod being laid on top, there is just far too much oxygen in and around the roots of the turf as it is trying to establish itself, and new lawns laid in such conditions do very poorly, and can even become severely damaged in areas.

 So be sure to properly compact and level all soil improvements prior to laying of new St Augustine grass turf.